JesseStimpson/livesecret/README.md

 ## Disclaimer
 LiveSecret has not undergone a third-party security audit, so it cannot provide any guarantees regarding the technical claims made by the author.
-As an administrator of LiveSecret you alone are responsible for securing secret content.
+As a user of LiveSecret you alone are responsible for securing secret content.

 ## Features